signl4/signl4-integration-ixon/README.md

 ## How it Works

-All it takes to pair IXON and SIGNL4 is a webhook in your IXON platform that is triggered each time a relevant message appears.
+All it takes to pair IXON and SIGNL4 is a webhook in your IXON Cloud platform that is triggered each time a relevant message appears.
 This will send the respective data to SIGNL4 and thus to alert the responsible team.

 ## Integration Capabilities